Quantifying Data Coverage (Adobe Analytics)

 Set the metrics to be Visits, Page Views and Single Page Visits.
 Remove Revenue, Instance etc.

 You'll notice the first couple of rows will be your Non-Company traffic.
-The None row will be labeled as such "None".
+The Unspecified row will be labeled as such "Unspecified".

 This is totally expected.
 No one can collect 100% of all data since we can't be sure how anyone's browser is configured and if they have ad blockers or very high network latency.
 Additionally, some racing condition is expected given the method of deployment and the fact that Adobe won't stitch data retroactively if some of it is missed in a session.

-If the None row is anywhere between 10-30% of Pageviews that is an acceptable range.
-Keep in mind the None row itself is misleading, it includes visit counts that are actually accounted for but because some of the SAME VISIT pageviews were without data, Adobe treats those as separate visits.
+If the Unspecified row is anywhere between 10-30% of Pageviews that is an acceptable range.
+Keep in mind the Unspecified row itself is misleading, it includes visit counts that are actually accounted for but because some of the SAME VISIT pageviews were without data, Adobe treats those as separate visits.

-For more on the None row and duplicate visit counts please see below section (What is None)
+For more on the Unspecified row and duplicate visit counts please see below section (What is Unspecified)